rossi1/Youdecide-Backend/README.md

 5. Run `coverage run manage.py test` to run coverage for codango.

 ## REST API
-Youdecide has a REpresentational State Transfer (REST) Application Program Interface (API) The documentation done on Apiary is [here](http://docs.youdecide.apiary.io/).
+Youdecide has a Representational State Transfer (REST) Application Program Interface (API) The documentation done on Apiary is [here](http://docs.youdecide.apiary.io/).

 The API endpoints are accessible at [localhost:8000/api/v1/](http://localhost:8000/api/v1/)